-STOCK OWNERSHIP OF DIRECTORS, DIRECTOR NOMINEES, NAMED EXECUTIVE OFFICERS, AND CERTAIN BENEFICIAL OWNERS
+STOCK OWNERSHIP OF DIRECTORS, NAMED EXECUTIVE OFFICERS, AND CERTAIN BENEFICIAL OWNERS

-Directors, Director Nominees, and Named Executive Officers
+Directors and Named Executive Officers

-As of March 17, 2016, the sitting members of the Board of Directors, nominees for election as directors, and named executive officers of Farmer Mac listed in the table below might be deemed to be "beneficial owners" of the indicated number of equity securities of Farmer Mac, as defined by the rules of the SEC.
+As of March 17, 2017, the sitting members of the Board of Directors and named executive officers of Farmer Mac listed in the table below may be deemed to be "beneficial owners" of the indicated number of equity securities of Farmer Mac, as defined by the rules of the SEC.
 Farmer Mac's Voting Common Stock may be held only by banks, insurance companies, and financial institutions and Farm Credit System institutions, and may not be held by individuals.
-Accordingly, no director, director nominee, or named executive officer owns, directly or indirectly, any shares of any class of Voting Common Stock.
+Accordingly, no director or named executive officer owns, directly or indirectly, any shares of any class of Voting Common Stock.
 Furthermore, Appointed Members may not be officers or directors of financial institutions or Farm Credit System institutions and may not be beneficial owners (through affiliation) of Voting Common Stock.
 There are no ownership restrictions on the Class C Non-Voting Common Stock.
 For information about the beneficial owners of 5% or more of the Voting Common Stock, see "-Principal Holders of Voting Common Stock."

-Voting Common Stock Non-Voting Common Stock ^{1,2}
+Voting Common Stock Non-Voting Common Stock

 Class A or Class B Percent of Class Class C Percent of Class

-Timothy L. Buzby 217,774 2.46%
+Timothy L. Buzby 130,035 1.44%

-R. Dale Lynch - 31,646
+R. Dale Lynch 41,661

-J. Curtis Covington 4,230
+John C. Covington 9,771

-Stephen P. Mullery 44,808
+Stephen P. Mullery 36,224

-Tom D. Stenson 79,691

-Dennis L. Brack - - 8,873
+Dennis L. Brack 8,509

-Chester J. Culver 5,329
+Chester J. Culver 1,929

-Richard H. Davidson 7,215
+Richard H. Davidson 8,790

-James R. Engebretsen 8,184
+James R. Engebretsen 9,759

-Dennis A. Everson 2,658
+Dennis A. Everson 1,624

-Sara L. Faivre-Davis 7,597
+Sara L. Faivre 3,922

+Douglas A. Felton 1,175

-Douglas L. Flory 2,880
+Douglas L. Flory 4,455

-Thomas W. Hill 3,024
+Thomas W. Hill 3,599

-Mitchell A. Johnson - - 16,775
+Mitchell A. Johnson 12,575

-Lowell L. Junkins 11,420
+Lowell L. Junkins 5,899

-Clark B. Maxwell 23,367
+Clark B. Maxwell 25,948

-James B. McElroy 5,404

-Bruce J. Sherrick - 8,229
+Bruce J. Sherrick 9,822

-Myles J. Watts 12,204
+Myles J. Watts 13,779

-Douglas E. Wilhelm 7,124
+Douglas E. Wilhelm 8,699

-Douglas A. Felton -

-All directors and current executive officers as a group $(19 \text{ persons})^3$ 428,741 4.84%
+All directors and current executive officers as a group (19 persons) 338,175 3.75%

-Less than 1%.
+^{} Less than 1%.